 Dust Collection Ducts

-Transferring dry raw materials from storage bins to the central mixers and concrete mixing operations generates dust.
-Raw material moisture levels, raw materials silt contents, raw material size distribution, concrete raw material mix, production rates, wind speed, and wind direction affect dust emission rates in a concrete batch plant.
-Having a system to collect these particulate matter emissions is needed to reduce environmental pollution and limit workers’ hazards.
-Exposure to powders, particularly cement particles, can cause skin and eye irritation and respiratory illnesses.
-Rubber tubings are used in dust collection systems in a concrete batch plant.
+Transferring dry materials to central mixers generates dust.
+Moisture levels, silt content, size distribution, concrete mix, production rates, wind speed, and direction influence dust emission rates.
+Collecting particulate emissions reduces pollution and worker hazards.
+Cement particles can cause skin and eye irritation and respiratory illnesses.
+Concrete batch plants use rubber tubing in dust collection systems.

 Concrete Placement